mesosphere/marathon/src/main/resources/mesosphere/marathon/api/v2/AppsResource_create.md

 }
 ```

-##### `constraints`

 _id:_ [String] The identifier of the application.
 This identifier is a path.
 If the identifier does not start with a slash,
 than it is interpreted as relative path and will be translated into an absolute path.

-_cmd:_ [String] The command that is executed on the shell.
+_cmd:_ [String] The command that is executed.
+This value is wrapped by Mesos via `/bin/sh -c ${app.cmd}`.
+Either `cmd` or `args` must be supplied.
+It is invalid to supply both `cmd` and `args` in the same app.

+_args:_ [Array[String]] An alternative mode of specifying the command to run.
+This was motivated by safe usage of containerizer features like a custom Docker ENTRYPOINT.
+This args field may be used in place of cmd even when using the default command executor.
+This change mirrors API and semantics changes in the Mesos CommandInfo protobuf message starting with version `0.20.0`.
+Either `cmd` or `args` must be supplied.
+It is invalid to supply both `cmd` and `args` in the same app.

-_container:_ [Container] Additional data passed to the container on application launch.
-These consist of an "image" and an array of string options.
-The meaning of this data is fully dependent upon the executor.
-Furthermore, _it is invalid to pass container options when using the default command executor_.
+_container:_ [Container] Additional data passed to the containerizer on application launch.
+These consist of a type, zero or more volumes, and additional type-specific options.
+Volumes and type are optional (the default type is DOCKER).
+In order to make use of the docker containerizer, specify `--containerizers=docker,mesos` to the Mesos slave.

 _cpus:_: [Float] the number of CPU`s this application needs per instance.
 This number does not have to be integer, but can be a fraction.